TimerErTim/Knevo/README.md

         select = Tournament(10)
     )

-You can use this and some environment to write a trainings loop.
+You can use this and some environment to write a training loop.

     do {
         pool.evolve(environment)